 Whether you’re looking for a permanent role or temporary stop-gap job, recruitment agencies can be a useful part of your job search.
-In this post I'll share my top tips on how to use a recruitment agency to find your next job.
+In this post I'll share my top tips on how to work with a recruitment agency to find a job.

 Recruitment agencies work with employers with vacancies to fill, by putting forward candidates they think are suitable for the role.
 An employer may use an agency if they have a role to fill at short notice or lack resources to hire candidates themselves.